 Our goal is to expand existing preserved lands and connect them with wildlife and recreational corridors.
 One of our highest acquisition priority areas includes the wildlife corridors surrounding and including the Marsh Creek–Morgan Territory region, a 60-mile circle of open space east of Diablo’s peaks.

 Save Mount Diablo is committed to preserving the strategic natural lands on and around Mount Diablo that are privately owned but not yet conserved.

-The Morgan Territory’s sandstone hills include the headwaters of creeks, feature more than ninety species of wildflowers, and are home to mountain lion, golden eagles and the endemic Diablo sunflower and Diablo manzanita.
+The Morgan Territory’s sandstone hills include the headwaters of creeks; feature more than 90 species of wildflowers; and are home to mountain lion, golden eagle, and the endemic Diablo sunflower and Diablo manzanita.
 Save Mount Diablo has worked for decades to protect critical properties along Marsh Creek.
 So far, about half of its 33 miles have been protected.